apache/mina-sshd/README.md

 * [Bouncy Castle](https://www.bouncycastle.org/)

-Required only for reading/writing keys from/to PEM files or for special keys/ciphers/etc. that are not part of the standard [Java Cryptography Extension](https://en.wikipedia.org/wiki/Java_Cryptography_Extension).
-See [Java Cryptography Architecture (JCA) Reference Guide](https://docs.oracle.com/javase/8/docs/technotes/guides/security/crypto/CryptoSpec.html) for key classes and explanations as to how _Bouncy Castle_ is plugged in (other security providers). **Note:** the required Maven module(s) are defined as `optional` so must be added as an
+Required mainly for writing keys from/to PEM files or for special keys/ciphers/etc. that are not part of the standard [Java Cryptography Extension](https://en.wikipedia.org/wiki/Java_Cryptography_Extension).
+See [Java Cryptography Architecture (JCA) Reference Guide](https://docs.oracle.com/javase/8/docs/technotes/guides/security/crypto/CryptoSpec.html) for key classes and explanations as to how _Bouncy Castle_ is plugged in (other security providers).

+**Caveat**: If _Bouncy Castle_ modules are registered, then the code will use its implementation of the ciphers, keys, signatures, etc. rather than the default JCE provided in the JVM.
+Furthermore, one can use the `BouncyCastleKeyPairResourceParser.INSTANCE` to load standard PEM files instead of the core one - either directly or via `SecurityUtils#setKeyPairResourceParser` for **global** usage.

-**explicit** dependency in order to be included in the classpath:
+ **Note:** the required Maven module(s) are defined as `optional` so must be added as an **explicit** dependency in order to be included in the classpath:

 ```xml